Is Coffee Good for You? The Pros and Cons of Caffeine Consumption

 3. Withdrawal Symptoms, Addiction & Headaches

 Many experts believe that caffeine isn’t addictive, but there’s caffeine dependence.
-Caffeine may be of concern to those who misuse it, but in many coffee lovers after caffeine cessation, the withdrawal symptoms disappear in a few days, and there is a reset in tolerance.
+Caffeine may be of concern to those who misuse it, but in many coffee lovers after caffeine cessation, the withdrawal symptoms disappear in a few days, and there is a tolerance reset.

 However, withdrawal symptoms can be a real pain in the a** for many.
 Headaches, dizziness, fatigue, tiredness, drowsiness, decreased energy, depressed mood, fogginess, nausea, etc. (44)

-• Caffeine cessation in adults who consumed low-to-moderate amounts lead to headaches in 52%, depression, and low vigor for 11%, and anxiety in 8%.
+- Caffeine cessation in adults who consumed low-to-moderate amounts led to headaches in 52%, depression, and low vigor for 11%, and anxiety in 8%.
 (46)

 Caffeine withdrawal symptoms can trigger strong headaches or migraines in some people, which can be worsened with caffeine misuse, especially acutely after cessation.
 (47)